ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/Finding_Positive_Selection_With_Codeml.md

 Have you ever wanted to know which genes across a set of genomes are undergoing positive (diversifying), neutral, or negative (purifying) selection?
 Here is a tutorial that utilizes multiple genomes and gene predictions to assess this phenomenon.

-I modeled this analysis after a previously published work that demonstrated positive selection among E. coli genes --> https://genome.cshlp.org/content/17/9/1336/T3.expansion.html
+I modeled this analysis after a previously published work that demonstrated positive selection among E. coli genes -->[Original Research](https://genome.cshlp.org/content/17/9/1336/T3.expansion.html)

 ### Prerequisite software